cshum/ginga/README.md

 #### Generator

 In ES6 generators, functions can be paused and resumed using the `yield` keyword.
-Both promise and callback are 'yieldable' in ginga middleware.
+Using [caco](https://github.com/cshum/caco), both promise and callback are 'yieldable' in ginga middleware.
 This enables powerful control flow while maintaining compatibility.

 ```js